-Rolfing is a type of deep tissue manipulation that aims to relieve tension and treat medical conditions.
+Rolfing is a type of deep tissue manipulation that aims to relieve tension.
 Proponents state that it reorganizes connective tissue, or fascia, resulting in health benefits.
 However, there is a lack of evidence to support this claim.

 Fascia is a type of tissue that surrounds muscles, nerves, and organs.
 The inventor of Rolfing, Dr. Ida Rolf, believed that working with this tissue could correct misalignments, which she viewed as the cause of various health problems.